vuducle/ts-mui-nextjs-starter/content/pages/index.md

       Computer Science at the HTW University of Applied Sciences, Berlin, Germany.
 I am familiar with a range of programming languages and technologies, including PHP, JavaScript (both React and Vanilla), Java, CSS, HTML, and MySQL for database management.
-Test
     actions: []
     image:
       type: Image